zzatang/tongue-twisters-challenge/documentation/implementation_plan.md

    - Reference: [PRD Section 1.
 Overview]
    - **Execution Summary (2025-02-21)**: Verified Git repository is initialized with both `main` and `dev` branches.
 Project structure follows Next.js 14 App Router conventions with all required directories present: `/app` (for routing), `/components`, `/lib`, `/public`, `/utils`, `/types`, and `/hooks`.
 Repository is properly configured with remote branches and necessary configuration files (.gitignore, etc.).

-3. Configure Tailwind CSS by following the official setup for Next.js with Tailwind. ✅
+3. Configure Tailwind CSS by following the official setup for Next.js with Tailwind. ✅ DONE
    - Create/configure `tailwind.config.js` in the project root.
    - Reference: [Tech Stack: Tailwind CSS]
    - **Execution Summary (2025-02-21)**: Verified Tailwind CSS is properly configured with: